Doesn't Really Matter: Critical reception

 "Doesn't Really Matter" received generally positive reviews from music critics.
 Chuck Eddy of The Village Voice regarded it as Jackson's best single since 1990's "Black Cat", stating that "the melody's subliminal Asianness makes the nothingness of her piddly voice pretty—fragile like rice paper".
 In the New York Daily News, Jim Farber viewed the track as innovative, noting that it "dodges current clichés" and has "the yearning freshness of a summer breeze".
 According to him, "the baby's-breath tune and lightly skittish beat provide the perfect accompaniment for Jackson's coo of a voice".
 Carol Cooper of Sonicnet wrote that Jackson's vocals "deserve special mention for the deft way she speed-sings verses and choruses so as to accent their underlying rhythmic patterns".

 In his review of the single for AllMusic, Jose F. Promis called it "impossibly catchy".
 Melissa Marschheuser of The Orlando Sentinel wrote that the song has "a beat you just can't help but hum along to".
 Matt Diehl of Entertainment Weekly viewed the track as "effervescent", and cited it and R. Kelly's "Just a Touch" as the only two consequential R&B songs on the soundtrack.
 In his review of All for You for Entertainment Weekly, Tom Sinclair regarded the song as "competent hack pop".
 Sean Piccoli of the Sun-Sentinel believed it had "a less suffocating shade of pop" than other tracks on All for You.

 Neumus Anthony Carew found the song "surgically clean" and the production "suitably slick", noting that Jam and Lewis were "so self-conscious of their skills they cut-in the word 'edit' as a cute cut-up gimmick".
 Chuck Taylor of Billboard called the song "frothy" and "a leftover from another time", but argued that it was "innocent fun" and "a smile-bearing throwback" that highlighted Jackson's "still-youthful vocal musings".
 Dotmusics Gary Crossing was more critical, calling it a "disappointing fare" with a "bland" vocal mix, writing that "apart from the key changes there's barely anything of interest here".
+Writing in a 2022 retrospective review for Stereogum, Tom Breihan criticized the song's excessive production for its continuous "changing tones and tempos", but complimented Jackson's vocals and "rhythmic intelligence" for following the beat.
 Billboard included "Doesn't Really Matter" in its list of The Greatest Songs of 2000 at number 78.
 The Guardian placed it at number eight in its 2015 list of Jackson's best songs.